grammyjs/website/site/docs/plugins/conversations.md

 </CodeGroup>

 Note that the order matters here.
-You must first install the conversations plugin (line 2) before you can call `await ctx.conversation.exit()`.
+You must first install the conversations plugin (line 6) before you can call `await ctx.conversation.exit()`.
-Also, the generic cancel handlers must be installed before the actual conversations are registered.
+Also, the generic cancel handlers must be installed before the actual conversations (line 21) are registered.

 ## Waiting for Updates